World War 2 Engagements – Post WW2

 Canada selected the Royal Rifles and the Winnipeg Grenadiers to help defend Hong Kong.
 In late October 1941, 1,975 Canadian soldiers set sail for the Far East from Vancouver on board the Awatea, escorted by HMCS Prince Robert.

 The Canadians arrived in Hong Kong on November 16.
-They joined the 14,000-strong Hong Kong defence force, made up of troops from Britain, India, Singapore and Hong Kong.
-Although sent to a part of the world still at peace, they quickly began training and prepared for active defence of the colony under the command of Brigadier J.K.
+They joined the 14,000-strong Hong Kong defense force, made up of troops from Britain, India, Singapore and Hong Kong.
+Although sent to a part of the world still at peace, they quickly began training and prepared for active defense of the colony under the command of Brigadier J.K.
 Lawson.
 Only three weeks would go by before they would find themselves in combat.

 The Defense of Hong Kong